jackdewinter/pymarkdown/readme.md

 - need to add line/column for
   - text
   - inlines
+- make better use of `index_indent`
+- for all of the tokens that used position_marker, do we need =None any more?
 - rewrite position_marker to not allow outside modification
   - requires clean up of how list and block quotes handle it